-- Depending on the app type you’re creating, you may need to request certain permissions or access scopes when merchants install your app
+- Depending on how you're distributing your app, you might need to request certain permissions or access scopes when merchants install your app.

 The Admin API is used to read and write data about merchant stores, products, orders, and more.
 You can use the Admin API to build apps that add features to the Shopify admin, the store management interface used by merchants.
 The Admin API is accessible using either GraphQL (recommended) or REST.

 Storefront APIAnchor link to section titled "Storefront API"

 The Storefront API is used to extend Shopify buying experiences into web, mobile, and gaming environments that go beyond Shopify's built-in sales channels such as the online store or Shopify POS.
 It allows developers to work with customer and product data, and to create custom storefronts.
 Sometimes you'll see this approach referred to as headless commerce.

 Partner APIAnchor link to section titled "Partner API"

 The Partner API is used to programmatically access the data found in the Partner Dashboard.
 This access enables Partners to effectively scale their business by automating their front and back office operations, freeing up time to focus on delivering value to Shopify merchants.

 The Partner API is accessible using GraphQL.